YueErro/udacity_cplusplus/notebook/NOTEBOOK.md

 ```

+The promise future concept can only be used a single time, and for the purpose of our message queue, we need a signaling mechanism (condition variable) that can be reused as often as we need it.

+`std::condition_variable` has a method `wait()` (it only works with `unique_lock` and not `lock_guard`), which blocks, when it is called by a thread.
+The condition variable is kept blocked until it is released by another thread.
+The release works via the method `notify_one()` or the `notify_all()` method.

 #### Threads vs Tasks
 Starting threads with async (using tasks) is much less cumbersome than using the promise-future approach:
 ```cpp